 I remember two such instances where stomach upset occurred after an excursion.
 One was when our dog ate almost as much ice cream as the kids did.
 While this doesn’t upset all dogs, some can’t tolerate milk products.
-Well, our dog can tolerate some milk products, but I guess heavy milkfat ice cream isn’t one of them.
-It was an interesting ride home.
+Well, our dog can tolerate some milk products, but I guess heavy milk fat ice cream isn’t one of them.
+Let’s just say it was an interesting ride home.

 The other instance was the wonderful holiday of Halloween.
 This is my son’s favorite holiday and he loved dressing up and decorating the house.
 Our dog was always dressed in a costume and went trick or treating right alongside the kids.
-Unfortunately, candy doesn’t do a dog good.
-The first Halloween with a dog was a learning experience for my son.
-While trick or treating with his beloved pet was a great joy, he quickly learned that he now had to make sure his candy was out of reach of his very large German Shepherd, who could reach anywhere my son could.
-And chocolate was a culinary delight for this 107 pound gentle giant.
+Unfortunately, dogs and candy don’t mix.
+Our first Halloween with a dog was a learning experience for my son.
+While trick or treating with his beloved pet was a great joy, he quickly learned that he now had to make sure his candy was out of the reach of his very large German Shepherd, who could reach anywhere my son could.
+And chocolate was an irresistible treat for this 107 pound gentle giant.
 He helped himself and I in turn woke up the vet with some very scary questions.
 The vet, however, was far less concerned than I was.
-Thankfully, as I learned, chocolate has different degrees of toxicity and also that toxicity depends on the size of the dog.
+Thankfully chocolate has different degrees of toxicity and that toxicity depends on the type of chocolate and on the size of the dog.
 I was immediately overjoyed that our dog was rather large, and that the chocolate was milk chocolate.

 So here’s what I learned about chocolate toxicity in dogs.
 The darker the chocolate, the higher the danger and the smaller the dog, the easier it is to be poisoned by the chocolate.